Undergraduate Course: Power Systems, Power Electronics and Machines 3 (ELEE09029)

 |Resit Exam Diet (August)||2:00|

 On completion of this course, the student will be able to:

 - Be able to carry out load flow and fault calculations on electrical power systems.

 - To work within a group to carry out a techno-economic design of a power system.

 - Have a sound understanding of the construction and operation of induction machines.

 - Understand the operation of standard rectifier and inverter circuits, and be able to draw their key voltage and current waveforms.

-- Be able to understand and analyse the operation of power electronic equipment and electrical machines through online lab demonstration.
+- Be able to connect and operate power electronic equipment and electrical machines in a safe manner in the laboratory.